INTERNAL WORK FOR EXTERNAL IMPACT

 The Team

 Sydney Jackson grew up in Oak Park and studied Anthropology and Critical Race and Ethnic Studies (CRES) at The University of Chicago.
 Sydney founded and ran a not-for-profit organization in high school (Roses4Austin) and later supported local calls to action to promote equity for all regardless of race, socioeconomic status, or area code.
-They will be supporting RCD virtually through newsletters and registration, as well as in person two days per week with the gradual reopening of Kinfolk CoLab's space.
+They serve as Program Coordinator and support Race Conscious Dialogues virtually through the creation of newsletters, workshop registrations and much more.
+Sydney is an accomplished dancer, champion for environmental justice and currently working on their law degree as well.

-Dot is a founding member and the Executive Director of Race Conscious Dialogues.
-Beyond RCD, she focuses on local initiatives for reparations and collaborative work within her community through the founding of Kinfolk CoLab.
-After studying history at Tulane University, and taught high school social studies in Chicago.
-She is grateful for the opportunity to earn a Master's in Leadership Studies from the University of San Diego, and is ultimately interested in ways to deconstruct whiteness within larger conversations of racial inequity.
+Dot is a founding member and Executive Director of Race Conscious Dialogues, which are designed to deepen awareness of identity, privilege, positionality to power and more, then integrate learning with everyday life.
+Additionally, she is focused on local work for reparations and collaborative community efforts through of the founding of Kinfolk CoLab, where she continues to serve as a Board Member.
+After studying history at Tulane University, she enjoyed her years teaching high school social studies in Chicago Public Schools.
+She is grateful for the opportunity to earn an MA in Leadership Studies from the University of San Diego, and to that end, is ultimately interested in deconstructing whiteness within larger conversations of racial equity.
 She lives with her family in Oak Park, Illinois, and loves listening to live music and being at the beach.